 In pictures: The Ashes through history

 The term 'the Ashes' first originated in 1882 after England's cricket team lost to Australia at The Oval in London.
-Since then, the Test series has continued between the rivaling teams.
-As the summer 2019 cricket series begins, we look back at some of the matches through history...
+Since then, the Test series has continued between the rival teams.
+We look back at some of the most memorable matches through history...

 An 'obituary' in The Sporting Times on the 'death' of English cricket, which appeared after England lost the 1882 Test Match against Australia.
 The bales were burnt and the ashes placed in an urn to become 'The Ashes', for which the Australia and England cricket teams compete.

 The England team for the second Test of the 1899 Ashes series against Australia.
 The Australians won the match by 10 wickets.
 All the other four matches of the series were drawn.
 A print from The Book of Cricket, a Gallery of Famous Players, edited by CB Fry, George Newnes Ltd, London, c1899.